-Each City elective officer who approves a contract that has a value of $100,000 or more in a fiscal year must file Form SFEC-126f4 with the Ethics Commission within five (5) business days of approval.
+Each City elective officer who approves a contract that has a value of $100,000 or more in a fiscal year must file Form SFEC-126f4 with the Ethics Commission within five (5) business days of the approval of a contract by the officer.
 This filing requirement applies if the contract is approved by:

 - the City elective officer,